HarishJagdale0/OnExam.com/README.md

 # 📝 OnExam.com
 **OnExam.com** is a powerful, flexible, and secure platform for creating and managing **online exam portals**.
 Built to support schools, colleges, acheving institutes, recruiters, and certification providers, onexam.com allows anyone to set up and conduct exams online with ease features.
-9rt9ete9gt reh39terbtbtihet 2negoeihoeghgoesjor eeohe
+9rt9ete9gt reh39terbtbtihet 2negoeihoeghg

 ## 🚀 Features